-$\eta = 0.1$.
+Fig. 10 compares the performance of nine different feedforward neural network architectures.
+The initial learning rate was set to $\eta = 0.1$ .
 During the course of learning, the learning rate was increased by 2% in case of decreasing error values and decreased by 50% otherwise.
 It should be noted that in 10% of all experiments, back-propagation got stuck in local optima.
 These runs were discarded and are not further considered in this paper.
 Learning was terminated, if no improvement could be achieved over 100 consecutive iterations.
+All experiments where done with 400 pre-selected training patterns and 800 test patterns.

-As you can see the one and two hidden layer networks provide an equivalent accuracy.
-Networks with more hidden layers no be considered due to the fact that the calculation power and time is limited.
+As can be seen, one and two hidden layer networks provide a similar accuracy.
+Networks with more hidden layers are not considered here, since the available computational resources are too limited.
 The varieties between the average errors of different node counts also low.

-The outcome of this is that the network structure of choice is a one hidden layer network with five nodes.
+The results suggest that a network with five hidden neurons in one hidden layer are yields the best performance.
 This network is a good compromise between network accuracy and calculation time.